JasonWeathersby/cordovasample/README.md

     git clone https://github.com/JasonWeathersby/cordovasample www

-The Geolocation example uses Three.js and Globe.js and functions better on later versions of Firefox OS 1.2>
+The Geolocation example uses Three.js and Globe.js and functions better on later versions of Firefox OS 1.2 or greater

 See Hacks Blog Post for more details